-This is kinda a manual for new Blender user which I compiled up when I was learning Blender.
+This is kind of a manual for new Blender user which I compiled up when I was learning Blender.
 First of all, when you're switching from Maya, you'll find the interface a bit alien.
 Blender has an option to behave like Maya, but in long run, that's not gonna be productive.
-The Basics Right-click selects any object.
-MMB rotates the scene (we’ll se pivot point later in the post).
-Shift+MMB+mouse movement pans the scene.
+So let's get started...

 Nuke is a very powerful VFX tool in the industry.
 But at the time of learning, people often don't pay attention to the optimization.
-Which left them with relatively longer render times.
-Note: Not every point can be followed.
-Do whatever is possible.
-Hardware Related Get Two Hard Drive When you read footage from the hard drive, and write/render to the same hard drive, you actually make hard drive do double the work.
+Which leaves them with relatively longer render times.

 Although newer version of Maya have incorporated Solid Angle's Arnold renderer.
-NVIDIA's (formerly mental images) mental ray is still used in production quality rendering.
+NVIDIA's mental ray is still used in production quality rendering.
 People coming from Maya's basic shader e.g. Phong, Blinn, Lambert don't get daunted watching the mental ray shaders.
-So today I'll explain what they actually mean. mental ray materials in Maya **mi - **mi is short for mental images, the facility in which mental ray was developed.
+So today I'll explain what they actually mean.

-Every videographer once in their career gets in a situation where they face flickering of video, especially in low light situation.
+Every videographer once in their career gets in a situation where they face flickering of video, this happens in a low light situation.
 This guide will help you get out of that situation to some extent.
-Adjust the Shutter 180-degree shutter rule says to keep the shutter double of the fps.
-So that if we’re shooting at 1920x1080@24fps, our shutter should be minimum 48.
-Most camera won’t let you go down to 48 but you can round-up, safely.